studiowebux/ledger/README.md

 - Custom logger
 - TBD: Added Direct Listing with partial and all-or-nothing examples
   - No support for fractional amount. (*Future Improvements: Automatically resolve the fractional amount and dispatch the amount correctly.
 It is required to automate an order book and select matching orders, it is far from complete or functional in the current state.*)
-- TBD: Implement ED25519 Signatures and transaction validity
+- TBD: Implement ED25519 Signatures and transaction validity (started)
-- TBD: Implement NFT/FT/Multi Assets
+- TBD: Implement NFT/FT/Multi Assets (started)
+- TBD: Websocket, HTTPS, and Protobuf ?
+Supports
+- TBD: User Vault

 ### Transactions